 The formality of conversation appropriate to chatbots is something that we’re currently researching, so more on that to come.

-The importance of persona
+The importance of a chatbot persona

 Persona relates to the character portrayed by the interface – not just the voice but also dialog style.
 In IVR, we know that callers will make an impression based on their perception of the persona (or character) they are dealing with.
 When we’re designing an IVR persona, there is a formal process that we go through, based on research, to make sure the persona is relevant and applicable to the brand, caller population and reason for call.
 We therefore start with context research to understand the callers and their tasks and the brand attributes that need to be portrayed by the IVR persona.
 It’s also important to evaluate the persona with representative users to ensure the persona design matches brand and user expectation.